manofgod747/Philosophy/README.md

 A split mind hurts

-The hurt spreads to the body like a disease
+The pain spreads to the body like a disease

 Most minds are split in childhood

-But the pains of the splits remains
+But the pains of the splits remain

 For the splits to mend

-The mind wants to see
+The mind needs to see

 Remembering brings knowledge